General Methods for Industrial Effluent Treatment Plant (ETP)

 Removal of Color

 Iron imparts red or reddish brown color to Water while Manganese imparts black color to water.
 Zinc gives Opalescence, a whitish color to water while some dissolved organics etc., cause other colors and odors to water.
-Most of Iron’ Manganese and associated color and odor can be removed by Chlorination, in the final stages.
+Most of Iron’ Manganese and its associated color and odor can be removed by Chlorination, in the final stages.
 Further removal of color and odor, as a tertiary treatment is done by using Activated Carbon, Activated Silica or Molecular Sieves.
 Activated Carbon at a pH Of 3 removes 90% of color, which is the main trouble shooting parameter in a Tannery .
 Textile or Paper and Pulp Industry.
 Consumer acceptance will be more and public uproar will be less once the color is removed effectively as color is a common man’s index of-pollution.
-Coagulation, Flocculation, Carbon adsorption and Chlorination are the common ruethods adopted for removal of color.
+Coagulation, Flocculation, Carbon adsorption, and Chlorination are the common methods adopted for the removal of color.

 Disposal of Solid Wastes